 • You spend a considerable amount of time thinking about, planning, and going on shopping excursions.

-Additionally, some people who suffer from shopping addiction also have other co-present mental health disorders, such as anxiety or depression, that might have an impact on one’s susceptibility to developing an addiction.
+Usually, shopping addicts shop on their own, although they might make exceptions for those who enjoy shopping as much as they do.
+Otherwise, they avoid going on a shopping spree with others.
+Additionally, some people who suffer from shopping addiction also have other co-present mental health disorders, such as anxiety or depression.
+These might have an impact on their susceptibility to developing an addiction.
 Sometimes it might also be accompanied by substance abuse.

 The Cycle of Shopping Addiction